Lance Liebman: International teaching experience

-Research and Writing
+Research and writing

 Liebman's research and teaching interests include employment law, legal ethics, comparative United States–Japanese social-welfare law, property law, and telecommunications law.

 He is the author of A Concise Restatement of Property (2001), and the coauthor of Decentralizing City Government (1972), Property (2d ed.
 1985), The Social Responsibilities of Lawyers, Case Studies (1988), and Employment Law (4th ed.
 1998).

 Personal life

 Married to Carol B. Liebman, who is clinical professor of law at Columbia Law School.
-They have two sons, Benjamin L. Liebman, who is the Robert L. Lieff Professor of Law and the director of the Center for Chinese Legal Studies at Columbia Law School, and Jeffrey B. Liebman, who is a professor of public policy at the Kennedy School of Government at Harvard University and served as an economic advisor to Barack Obama's presidential campaign.
+They have two sons, Benjamin L. Liebman, who is the Robert L. Lieff Professor of Law and the director of the Center for Chinese Legal Studies at Columbia Law School, and Jeffrey B. Liebman, who is a professor of public policy at Harvard Kennedy School at Harvard University and served as an economic advisor to Barack Obama's presidential campaign.